-3. If you want to have a basic, short form, you can make use of checkboxes, radio buttons and field rules.
+3. If you want to have a basic, short form, you can make use of single choice fields, multiple choice fields and field rules.
 How does this work?
-Well, the radio buttons will enable visitors to select between your different offers.
-Checkboxes will allow them to tick all the options that match their interest.
+Well, the single choice field will enable visitors to select between your different offers.
+The multiple choice field will allow them to tick all the options that match their interest.
 Field rules can trigger an additional question for more detailed information gathering, based on a previous selection.
 By doing so, your form will be quick & short, just waiting for people to fill it out.

 4. Text boxes and text areas might come in handy when you want to give your visitors the chance to describe their project as detailed as they want, to add any information they consider relevant, and to leave you personalized messages.

 5. A Google Calendar integration on the form can help you with the situations when you’re working with strict deadlines.
 Include a calendar field on your form and respondents can fill out their project’s due date.